anthonywong611/FlaskAPI-GCP-Applications/README.md

 ## Infrastructure Overview

 ![](images/workflow.PNG)

+This project provisions resources through the cloud terminal.
+Each file in the workflow folder performs a particular task:

+**0.var**: Configure all necessary environment variables for the project on the terminal

+**1.env**: Setup the project environment and enable relevant services

+**2.cloudsql**: Create a CloudSQL Postgre instance and a database to store data in tables

+**3.gke**: Create a Kubernetes cluster to host container(s)

+**4.gke_sql_conn**: Create a service account and generate CloudSQL connection essentials to be stored as secrets in the Kubernetes cluster

+**5.container**: Containerize the app and create a repository to store the container

+**6.deployment**: Deploy the container from the repository to the Kubernetes cluster and expose it to the internet

 ## Application Overview
 The Flask application is a simple API exposing the users to GET and POST method.